 This is a kit for The Logic Visualiser, which provides a simple method of simultaneously viewing logic levels on any of sixteen inputs.
 Five operating modes are provided, allowing both slow and high-speed signals to be viewed.
 The Clock Division function allows repeating signals to be viewed in sequence even when operating at frequencies as high as 1MHz, while the data sampling mode allows data to be serially sampled from any input, then displayed over all the perimeter LEDs at a controllable rate.

 With input buffers able to be configured for 5V TTL logic signals, or CMOS signals operating at 3V to 18V, the Logic Visualiser is a cheap and compact aid to designing, repairing, or demonstrating electronic circuits.

 Provided with the kit are all components required for the construction of the Logic Visualiser PCB (but for the optional parallel port connector).
-A professionally bound 39-page booklet detailing the usage, and the circuit theory, of the Logic Visualiser, as well as a step-by-step description of construction accompanied by thirteen diagrams showing component placement.
+Comprehensive online instructions detail the usage, and the circuit theory, of the Logic Visualiser, as well as a step-by-step description of construction accompanied by thirteen diagrams showing component placement.
 Also, a ribbon cable and IDC connector to form the basis of your test cable.
 Note that due to the variety of test connectors available, buyers must source the test probes separately to suit their application, suggestions are provided later in this description.
 A regulated 100mA 5VDC supply must be available to power the Logic Visualiser.